 Any male or female 18 years of age or older who has received introductory training in the ministry or has attended a parish workshop on the ministry may serve as a Minister of Liturgical Hospitality.
-Consider serving at the Sunday Mass that you regularly attend.
-Ministers for weekly Masses (the Saturday 5:30pm Vigil and the Sunday Masses) are expected to serve on the Saturday or Sunday for which they are scheduled (which need not be every weekend of the month) and at other special liturgies and events as they may be available.
+Volunteers are encouraged to consider serving during the week or at the weekend Mass that they regularly attend.
+Schedules can established in cooperation with the ministry volunteer, hopefully with some degree of regularity.

 The Liturgical Hospitality Ministry is an ancient one in the life of the Church and finds its origins in one of the former minor orders of church offices, namely the office of porter or one responsible for welcoming guests at the door of the monastery or church or other ecclesial structure.
 Over time, this function was performed by laypersons not directly in line to become ordained ministers of the Church.